 This is the question we’ll be taking during this semester’s first class meeting, but I’ll give you a preview of the answer now: no one really knows.
 That’s an exaggeration.
 What I mean, what we will discover and explore in discussion tomorrow, is that there are so many answers to the questions “What is digital … More What Are We Doing Here?

 Today, as usual, we are going to have a peer response workshop that mirrors the principles of the unit we’ve been working in.
-We are going to build a hypertext, multimedia interactive narrative by giving feedback to individual stories of our peers.
-I’ve created a series of hyperlinked Google Docs organized around the principles of … More Choose an Action: Interactive Peer Workshop
+We are going to build a collaborative, hypertext, interactive narrative by giving feedback to individual stories of our peers.
+In today’s collaborative class notes document, you will again find a Table of … More Choose Your Action: Interactive Narrative Peer Workshop

-As we’ve said, the defining feature of an interactive narrative is active user participation: you must have a story, but your reader must participate in its progress or outcome.
-As we’ve seen from our reading, there are a variety of ways to engage your readers in your narrative, and a spectrum of how deeply you … More If, Then : Writing Interactive Narratives
+The defining feature of an interactive narrative is active user participation: you must have a story, but your reader must participate in its progress or outcome.
+As we’ve seen from our reading, there are a variety of ways to engage your readers in your narrative, and a spectrum of how deeply you allow that reader … More If / Then : Writing Interactive Narratives

 Throughout our unit on location-based narratives, we’ve spent a lot of time discussing the significance of layering, and the ways in which digital tools and technologies allow us to create or reveal a narrative layer onto a physical or fictional place.
 What we haven’t said, at least not explicitly, is that this can be seen … More A Garden of Overlapping Paths: Generative Workshopping Location-Based Narratives